Employment Contracts: 8 Things an Executive Should Know Before Signing

 What precisely are you being offered in compensation?

 If you have questions about compensation, the time for clarification is before you sign anything.
 This is an area where it is important to ask enough questions.
 What is the salary?
 Are there bonuses, and if so, how are they earned?
-Are there stock or equity options?
+Is there stock or equity options?
 Are there perks or benefits that count as income that will affect my tax liability?

 Is there a clear job description and scope of work in the contract?

 This is a point that some executives may not think about.
 What exactly is the job description of the position you’re being offered?
 This is an important point because executives need to fully understand what will be expected of them on the job.
 If a position will have you doing the work of 2 or 3 people, then the compensation being offered may not be enough.
 To avoid confusion or resentment down the road, clarify the description of the role upfront.

 Many employment contracts are considered at will, but it is important to read carefully to note any surprises regarding the length of the contract.
 If you think you will have a job as long as you want it, but the contract says they can let you go in three years’ time, then you will want to be prepared for that possibility when you accept the job offer.